indiana-university/easy-lang-markup-tinymce-plugin/README.md

   - ./utils/build_wp_localize_script_block.js will auto-build wp_localize_script call
 - All translation keys are literal strings that go through .translate(key) to support auto-localization tools

-## Security

-- The plugin code does not have any external dependencies beyond a supported tinyMCE instance and optionally WP
-- The only user inputs are to be a BCP 47 language tag and are santized by the bcp47Regex in isValidLang(lang: string)

 ## AI Utilization

 - Plugin code is AI code free.
 No code was directly copied from AI.